All Episodes

 Or is everybody looking the other way?

-I'm a formerly a CIA analyst, and and I was uh have yet to speak to anybody either formally in the community, as we call the intelligence community, or still on the inside.
+I've yet to speak, and as it was said, I think it's said in my intro when I come on, I'm formerly a CIA analyst, and I've yet to speak to anybody either formally in the community, as we call the intelligence community, or still on the inside.

-I have a lot of good friends who are on the inside, who says that who disagrees with this very simple statement that if a non-Clinton did what Hillary did, they would be stripped of their clearance, they would lose their job, and they would be at least in fear of a possible prosecution.
+I have a lot of good friends who are on the inside who says that who disagrees with this very simple statement, that if a non-Clinton did what Hillary did, they would be stripped of their clearance, they would lose their job, and they would be at least in fear of a possible prosecution.

 But what Hillary did is okay?

-You gotta be kidding me, Dave.
+You got to be kidding me, Dave.

 There's no way.